-0.5 credit Standard Challenge Grades: 10, 11, 12 Description: This hands-on project-based course will focus on basic concepts of measurement, woodworking techniques, and safety in the home, and use of hand/power tools and materials.
+Description: This hands-on project-based course will focus on basic concepts of measurement, woodworking techniques, and safety in the home, and use of hand/power tools and materials.

-HS09033 General Creative Arts
+HS09033 General Creative Art

-0.5 credit Standard Challenge Grades: 10, 11, 12 Description: This course is designed for students who are interested in developing their creative expression in the arts.
+Description: This course is designed for students who are interested in developing their creative expression in the arts.
 Students will work on both visual and performing arts projects that will develop social interaction as well as therapeutic artistic skills.